 Are you physically injured?

 Call 911 in an emergency or seek appropriate medical attention.
 If a student needs a sexual assault exam, there is no deadline to receive treatment for injuries or infections.
-However, they must have an exam at a hospital within 96 hours for evidence collection for possible DNA evidence.
+However, they must request an exam at a hospital within 120 hours for evidence collection for possible DNA or other forensic evidence.
 Elena Torres, UHV's Confidential Advisor at the Counseling Center is certified to accompany individuals to exams.

 If there has been a neck injury or choking incident, loss of consciousness and fatality can occur hours or more than a day later.
 All possible neck injuries should receive medical evaluation.

 If it is not an emergency and the student is reluctant for you to call anyone, encourage the student to follow up.
 Provide information about local medical services.

 Call 911 in an emergency.
 Your definition of unsafe may not match the reporting person’s definition.
 Their version is the one that matters (they know the most information about their personal situation).
 If the person has continuing safety concerns, contact campus security or the Title IX Coordinator for a campus safety plan.
 A campus safety plan can include security escorts, housing changes, No Contact Orders, trespass warnings and more services.

 3. Would you like to speak to a confidential counselor or police?